Saalim-Baba/PersonalWebsite/README.md

 Things next on the list:
 1. Documentation
+2. Clean code
-2. Make some slight corrections like centering stuff, but not relevant at this point
+3. Make some slight corrections like centering stuff, but not relevant at this point
-3. Add some more animation
+4. Add some more animation

 ## Getting Started 🛠